 ABSTRACT

-Coffee cultivation is a cornerstone of Burundi's economy, accounting for 60–70% of total exports.
+Coffee cultivation is a cornerstone of Burundi's economy, accounting for 60–70% of total export earnings.
 However, the sector faces significant challenges, notably cyclicality in production that jeopardizes farmers' livelihoods.
-This study aims to assess the impact of technological packages on coffee production in the Ngozi province during the period from 2014 to 2017.
+This study assessedthe impact of technological packages on coffee production in the Ngozi Province during the period from 2014 to 2017.

 The general objective is to analyze the effects of technological packages on coffee production and quality, as well as their role in reducing cyclicality.
 The specific objectives include implementing technological packages in coffee farming, verifying their contribution to enhancing production, and analyzing the influence of the age of coffee orchards on yield.

 Experimental trials were conducted in four communes—Busiga, Kiremba, Mwumba, and Tangara—over three coffee seasons.
-Data was analyzed using Microsoft Excel and SPSS.
-The findings reveal a significant negative correlation between yields and floating cherries.
+Data were analyzed using Microsoft Excel and SPSS.
+The findings reveal a significant negative correlation between yield and floating cherries.
 ANOVA results indicate that technological packages, the age of the coffee trees, and treatment methods have a substantial impact on production outcomes.

 In conclusion, the regular application of technological packages significantly enhances coffee yields and reduces cyclicality.
 This study recommends strategies for optimizing agricultural practices to sustain and improve coffee production in Burundi.